 The only thing worse than the rumbling sound of an engine outside your bedroom window is the sound of silence after someone steals your expensive generator.
 Combine security and electrical safety by digging a hole and sinking a grounding rod and an eye bolt in concrete.
 Encase the whole thing in 4-in.
 ABS or PVC drainpipe, with a screw-on cleanout fitting.
 Spray-paint the lid green so it blends in with your lawn.
 If you don't want to sink a permanent concrete pier, at least screw in ground anchors to secure the chain.

 Close-up of concrete pier, eyebolt and grounding rod

 Connect the ground wire to the grounding rod for safety and the chain to the eyebolt for security.
 When a small engine won't start, the usual suspects are bad gasoline, a corroded or plugged carburetor, or a bad ignition coil.
 Here are our small engine start up tips.

 Use a Heavy-Duty Cord

 Generators are loud, so most people park them as far away from the house as possible.
 (Be considerate of your neighbors, though.)
-That’s OK as long as you use heavy-duty 12-gauge cords and limit the run to 100 ft.
+That's OK as long as you use heavy-duty 12-gauge cords and limit the run to 100 ft.
 Lighter cords or longer runs mean more voltage drop.
 And decreased voltage can cause premature appliance motor burnout.
 Here are our top tips for what you can do to keep your home safe and prevent disasters.

 More information available on our site: